 While walking on an Odessa, Texas sidewalk, one woman was left injured after a car accident caused her to suffer life-threatening injuries.
 A minivan driving eastbound hit a pickup truck turning from the westbound lane.
 The pickup truck did not yield to the oncoming minivan, which caused the car accident to occur.
-The collision forced the pickup truck to hit Alma Almaiah, who was walking on the sidewalk at the time.
-Almaiah was sent to a local hospital where she was then airlifted to Lubbock with critical, life-threatening injuries.
+The collision forced the pickup truck to hit a pedestrian walking on the sidewalk at the time.
+The wounded female was sent to a local hospital where she was then airlifted to Lubbock with critical, life-threatening injuries.

 Motor Vehicle Accidents and Pedestrian Injuries

 There are many different risks and dangers associated with pedestrian accidents.
 According to the Centers for Disease Control and Prevention (CDC), a person is injured in a pedestrian accident nearly every two hours.
-Annually nearly 150,000 people are killed as a result of these accidents.
+As one can imagine, with nothing to protect them from the impact of such an accident, pedestrians who are hit by motor vehicles often suffer very serious injuries, many of which can be life-threatening.
+Annually, nearly 150,000 people are killed as a result of these collisions.

 When a person is hit by a motor vehicle, they can suffer many different pedestrian injuries, including damage to the abdomen, chest, extremities, and head.
 Factors including the driver’s speed, the type of vehicle, and the pedestrian’s age and health all affect the severity of injuries sustained in a pedestrian accident.
 Auto pedestrian accident injuries can include:

 - Spinal cord injuries or paralysis